 Dark Web Surveillance

 In the case of a public data breach, your personal and sensitive information stored in affected databases could quickly end up on the dark web.
-A tech-savvy provider offering dark web surveillance can monitor the black-market sites for any mention of your Social Security number, email addresses, name, usernames, passwords, credit card numbers, bank credentials, and any other sensitive data.
+A tech-savvy provider offering dark web surveillance can monitor the black-market sites for any mention of your Social Security number, email addresses, name, usernames, passwords, credit card numbers, bank credentials, and other sensitive data.

 Fraud Alerts